mateusfg7/mateusf.com/_posts/self-hosted-softwares.md

 ## Office

+[**OnlyOffice**](https://www.onlyoffice.com/): _OnlyOffice, stylized as ONLYOFFICE, is a free software office suite developed by Ascensio System SIA, a company headquartered in Riga, Latvia.
+It features online document editors, platform for document management, corporate communication, mail and project management tools._

 [**CUPS**](https://www.cups.org/): _CUPS is the standards-based, open source printing system developed by Apple Inc. for macOS® and other UNIX®-like operating systems.
 CUPS uses the Internet Printing Protocol (IPP) to support printing to local and network printers._

 [**LeanTime**](https://leantime.io/): _Straightforward open source project management system to make your ideas reality._